MaciekTalaska/why_rust/slides/rust_vs_others.md

 * different niches

 Note:
-Go is easier to understand for new programmers
+* Go is easier to understand for new programmers
 (even if they don't know Go at all)
+* JVM, gc < 100ms, GO: < 1m (but it is due to GO being so much different than Java)
 ====